-To that end, NOAA remains steadfast in its goal to eradicate discrimination based on race, color, religion, sex (including sexual harassment and pregnancy discrimination), sexual orientation, gender identity, national origin, age (40 years of age and over), genetic information, or disability (physical or mental), including the provision of reasonable accommodations for qualified applicants and employees with disabilities.
-Our policy at NOAA is simple, discrimination in any form will not be tolerated.
-Likewise, retaliation against those who initiate discrimination complaints, serve as witnesses, or otherwise oppose discrimination and harassment is also strictly prohibited.
-These protections encompass all management practices and decisions, including recruitment and hiring practices, appraisal systems, promotions, and training and career-development programs.
+At NOAA, all employees may be assured they have the freedom to compete on a fair and level playing field.
+There is no tolerance for any form of discrimination based on race, color, religion, sex (including sexual harassment and pregnancy discrimination), sexual orientation, gender identity, national origin, age (40 years of age and over), genetic information, or disability (physical or mental), including the provision of reasonable accommodations for qualified applicants and employees with disabilities.
+Furthermore, retaliation against anyone who initiates a discrimination complaint, serves as witnesses, or otherwise opposes discrimination is strictly prohibited.
+These Equal Employment Opportunity (EEO) protections cover all employment programs, management practices, and decisions, including, but not limited to, recruitment, hiring, merit promotions, transfers, reassignments, training and career development, benefits, and separations.

-Employees, applicants, and contractors, who believe they have been discriminated against, and want to initiate an equal employment opportunity (EEO) complaint, must contact the NOAA Civil Rights Office within 45 calendar days of the alleged discriminatory event or when they become aware of an alleged discriminatory act.
-For information on the Equal Employment Opportunity (EEO) complaint process, call 1 (800) 452-6728, (301) 713-0500 or see the list of Office of Inclusion and Civil Rights contacts.
+Employees, applicants, and contractors, who believe they have been discriminated against, and want to initiate an EEO complaint, must contact the NOAA Office of Inclusion and Civil Rights (OICR) within 45 calendar days of the alleged discriminatory event or when they become aware of an alleged discriminatory act.
+If you wish to file a complaint, or want more information on the EEO complaint process, you can visit the OICR website at https://www.noaa.gov/

 Under Secretary of Commerce for Oceans and Atmosphere

 and NOAA Administrator